+Acquisition fee.

-Acquisition Fees.
-For each new property we acquire, the AIFM receives an acquisition fees, which are equal to up to 1.0%, or 0.1% in case of a transaction with a related party, of the purchase price (which means the trading value of the relevant property in the case of a sale and purchase transaction, excluding national and local consumption taxes and expenses for acquisition) (any fractional amount less than ¥1 obtained in the foregoing calculation will be discarded), payable by the end of the month immediately following the month of such acquisition.
+Mori Hills pays to the AIFM an acquisition fee, when Mori Hills acquires a specified asset.
+This acquisition fee is an amount up to 1.0%, or 0.1% in case of a related party, of the purchase price of the asset (which means the trading value of the asset in the case of a sale and purchase transaction excluding national and local consumption taxes and expenses for acquisition), payable by the end of the month immediately following the month of such acquisition.